English

 MUSA INAUGURATION 2010

 Before these beautiful sculptures touched the ocean floor for the rest of eternity, our very own Pablo had the privilege to meet them as well as their creator and visionary Jason deCaires Taylor, in dry land and in person!
 In this historic event that took place in Cancun, creativity and sustainability were celebrated in a time when the world had slowly started to act towards climate change awareness.
 CASA DEL BUCEO was also present to witness these timeless sculptures making their entry into the underwater world near Isla Mujeres, for the very first time.
-We are grateful to have been a part of such a special event!
+We are grateful to have been a part of such a special event.

 April 23rd 2016